VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter05.md

 digit-changed step is 1 by default.

-The default max and min value are 100 and 0; the default step value when click the button is 1 and the defalut step of click pagedown or pageup is 5.
+The default max and min value are 100 and 0; the default step value when click the button is 1 and the default step of click pagedown or pageup is 5.

 ## Messages of Combo Box
 ### Messages of Simple, Pull-Down, and Spin Combo Box

 Because the three types of combo boxes all include list box, messages used for these three types of combo boxes basically correspond to the messages of a list
 box:
 - `CB_ADDSTRING`: Correspond to `LB_ADDSTRING`, used for adding items to the inner list box.
 - `CB_INSERTSTRING`: Correspond to `LB_INSERTSTRING`, used for inserting items